 Blows – blowholes or gas holes are larger cavities than pinholes produced by gases that displace a molten metal’s form.
 Excessive gas content in the metal bath and the rejection of dissolved gases during solidification create holes between growing crystals.
 A subsurface blowhole usually isn’t visible until after machining and can require harmonic, ultrasonic, magnetic, or x-ray analysis.
 Open blowholes are blowholes that appear on the surface of the cast.

-Scar – Due to improper permeability or venting, a scar is a shallow blow.
+Scars – Caused by improper permeability or venting, a scar is a shallow blow.
 It typically occurs on a flat surface.

 ADDITIONAL COMMON CASTING DEFECTS & CAUSES